Rohita83/geographic_info/README.md

 **List of changes from ROS1 to ROS2:**
 The changes has been done by following the Migration guide for ROS2( https://index.ros.org/doc/ros2/Migration-Guide/ ).

-a)Migrated all test.cpp into ROS2 style
+a) Migrated all test.cpp into ROS2 style
-b)Migrated yaml files into ROS2 style
+b) Migrated yaml files into ROS2 style
-c)Migrated .test files into launch.py in ROS2 style
+c) Migrated .test files into launch.py in ROS2 style

 **Pre-requisites:**
-a).
-System should have installed crystal distro.
-Check out installation instructions and tutorials https://index.ros.org/doc/ros2/. b).
-System should have checkout ros2 robot_localization pkg & build (Refer Steps below). c).
-User should checkout diagnostics pkg & build (Refer steps below). d).
-System should have both ROS1 & ROS2.
+a) System should have installed crystal distro.
+Check out installation instructions and tutorials https://index.ros.org/doc/ros2/.
+b) System should have checkout ros2 robot_localization pkg & build (Refer Steps below).
+c) User should checkout diagnostics pkg & build (Refer steps below).
+d) System should have both ROS1 & ROS2.
 Note: We have verified on ROS1(i.e. melodic) & ROS2 (i.e. crystal).

 1. Steps to checkout robot_localization pkg & build: